-int function(Ihandle self, const char file_name, const char status); [in elem:file(file_name, status: string) -> (ret: number) [in IupLua3] elem:file_cb(file_name, status: string) -> (ret: number) [in IupLua5]
+int function(Ihandle self, const char file_name, const char status); [in elem:file_cb(file_name, status: string) -> (ret: number) [in Lua]

+self: identifier of the element that activated the function.

 '''

-self: identifier of the element that activated the function.file_name: name of the file selected.
+file_name: name of the file selected.

-'''

 status: describes the currect action.
 Can be:

-''' "INIT" - when the dialog has started. file_name is NULL.
+"INIT" - when the dialog has started. file_name is NULL.
 "FINISH" - when the dialog is closed. file_name is NULL.
 "SELECT" - a file has been selected.
 "OK" - the user pressed the OK button.
 If the callback returns "PAINT" - the preview area must be repainted.
 This is used on] '''